karlospn/mytechramblings-site-source-code/content/posts/create-dotnet-templates-for-visual-studio-part-2.md

     - ``Logging``
   - I have also included an ``Azure Pipelines`` YAML file and a ``GitHub Action`` that allow us to deploy the function.

+  >If you want to take a look at the source code, click [HERE](https://github.com/karlospn/pack-dotnet-templates-example/tree/main/src/AzureFunctionTimerProjectTemplate)

+---

-In the following sections I'm going to convert these 3 apps in .NET templates, package them in a single NuGet package named "MyTechRamblings.Templates" and start using them.
+In the following sections I will be converting these 3 apps into templates, package them in a  NuGet file named ``MyTechRamblings.Templates`` and showing you how to use them within Visual Studio.

-## 2.1.
-Convert the NET 5 Web API in a template
+## 2. Convert the NET 5 Web Api into a template

-###  **Create the template.json file**
+### 2.1. **Create the template.json file**

 The first step will be to create the ``template.json`` file, but before start building it you need to know what you want to parameterize in the template.